Effective January 1, 2023. Read previous Privacy Policies.

 This Policy covers the information provided, collected, or generated when you access, use, or subscribe to DIRECTV products, services, apps, websites, or networks to which this Policy applies, like Satellite TV and U-verse TV.
 In this Policy, we call them "Products and Services" for short.
 Products and Services include video, entertainment, advertising, and other products, services, and apps offered by DIRECTV.

-This Policy applies to you and anyone who uses our Products and Services under your account, except where we identify for you that separate privacy policies or terms and conditions apply.
+This Policy applies to you and anyone who uses our Products and Services under your account, except where separate privacy policies or terms and conditions apply.

 We collect information about you and how you're using our Products and Services along with information about your devices and equipment.

 We collect your information in 3 ways:

 We use your information, generally speaking, to provide and improve our Products and Services.
 As we describe below, that may include using your information for related uses such as communicating with you, marketing our Products and Services, preventing fraud, and for billing, advertising, and research purposes.

 Here are examples of ways we use your information:

 Sharing information with non-DIRECTV companies that provide services for us or for you: We share information that identities you personally with vendors that perform services for us or that support the Products or Services provided to you, including marketing or ad delivery services.
 We do not allow those vendors to use your information for any purpose other than to perform those services, and we require them to protect the confidentiality and security of data they get from us consistent with this Policy.